htakahashi1/CATaN/README.md

 # CATaN

-This repository contains the code for CATaN.
+This repository contains the code for Canonical correlation Analysis of Transcriptome and TF-gene regulatory Networks (CATaN).

 ## Getting Started